 Salaries for qualified environmental health officers in the UK tend to be in the range of £27,000 to £40,000 a year.
 Senior EHOs can earn up to around £50,000 a year.

-- You would need to study for an MSc or BSc Hons in Environmental Health accredited by the Royal Environmental Health Institute of Scotland (REHIS).
+You would need to study for an MSc (SCQF Level 11) or BSc Hons (SCQF Level 10) in Environmental Health accredited by the Royal Environmental Health Institute of Scotland (REHIS).

-- In Scotland, only the University of the West of Scotland offers the REHIS accredited degree course in Environmental Health.
-For entry you will require 4 Highers at BBBC including 1 science subject plus English and Maths at National 5.
+In Scotland, only the University of the West of Scotland offers the REHIS accredited degree course in Environmental Health.
+For entry you will require 4 Highers at BBBC including a science subject plus English and Maths at National 5.

 Most EHOs in Scotland work for local authorities or for government agencies such as the Scottish Environment Protection Agency (SEPA), but you could move into work in the private sector; in hotels, the catering industry or food manufacturing.